nishantrpai/engineering/README.md

 # Overview

-Have been working professionally since 2016, was doing side-projects from 2012.
+Have been working professionally since 2016, was doing side-projects from 2012 (not present in this document).

 This repository is to consolidate all of my technical work: